-Renee Anderson is the school adjustment counselor for 6th, 7th and 8th grades.
-Ms. Anderson's role at JGMS is to see students who are having difficulty adjusting to their classes, peers, etc. She is available in crisis situations or for referrals to counseling via the guidance department.
-Parents are encouraged to contact her if they have concerns about their child or would like support/information on how to deal with specific issues.
+Renee Anderson and Elizabeth McCarthy are the school adjustment counselors for 6^{th} , 7^{th} and 8^{th} grades.
+The School Adjustment Counselor's role at JGMS is to see students who are having difficulty adjusting to their classes, peers, etc. They are available in crisis situations or for referrals to counseling via the counseling department.
+Parents are encouraged to contact the school adjustment counselor if they have concerns about their child or would like support/information on how to deal with specific issues.